neo-ngd/neo-dapi-monorepo/packages/neo-provider/README.md

 In the Neo web application ("dApp") ecosystem, key management software ("wallets") expose their API via a JavaScript object in the web page.
 This object is called "the Provider".

 Historically, Provider implementations have exhibited conflicting interfaces and behaviors between wallets.
-This project formalizes the Neo Provider API to promote wallet interoperability.
+This project defines some interfaces that the wallet should comply with to improve the interoperability of dapps and wallets.
 It is designed to be minimal, event-driven, and agnostic of transport and RPC protocols.
 Its functionality is easily extended by defining new RPC methods and `message` event types.

 ## API Reference